Does it work over CGNAT and consumer cellular?

 How does pricing actually work?

-Per drone, monthly.
-Pilot is free for one drone.
-Operator and Pro tiers scale per drone.
-Enterprise has a yearly floor and is sales-led — appropriate for multi-agency deployments and procurement-driven contracts.
+A flat monthly fee per tier, not metered per drone.
+Each tier raises your caps (deployments, members, tenants, teams) and unlocks features.
+Pilot is free with one deployment; Crew and Fleet add more; Enterprise is sales-led with an annual floor, for multi-agency and procurement-driven contracts.
 The pricing page has current rates.
 There are no per-viewer charges on the public viewer; bandwidth above ordinary-course usage may be billed separately, with notice.

 Is there a self-service portal?
 An API?
 An SDK?